Inklingo

 In Spanish, you are always 'proud OF' something.
 Use the preposition 'de' immediately after 'orgullosa' to connect it to the thing causing the pride.

 Learners often confuse 'contento' and 'satisfecho'.
-Remember that 'contento' is a broader term for being happy or pleased in general, while 'satisfecho' specifically focuses on satisfaction derived from a particular result or outcome.
+Remember, 'contento' is for general happiness ('happy'), while 'satisfecho' is for satisfaction with a specific result or outcome ('satisfied').

 Learn Spanish with Inklingo